 Our current Board Members

-Arthur Keller, Scottish Natural Heritage
+Arthur Keller, nominated by Scottish Natural Heritage

 Arthur Keller is an Operations Manager in SNH with responsibility for projects and partnerships in Central Scotland.
 He has been with SNH for more than 20 years, and has been involved in its work in planning, protected areas and grants during that period.
 Previously he was an environmental consultant.